khanhicetea/today-i-learned/networking/Setup-wildcard-domains-.local-for-development-in-MacOS.md

 - Date : 2018-04-24
 - Tags : #networking #dns #development

-## Setup wildcard domains .local for development in MacOS
+## Setup wildcard domains .test for development in MacOS

-Too tired of setting your local domain each time you create new virtual development domain, etc helloworld.local, test.local point to 127.0.0.1
+Too tired of setting your local domain each time you create new virtual development domain, etc helloworld.test, unit.test point to 127.0.0.1

 There is a better way to achieve that by using **dnsmasq**, then set up a wildcard domains for development.
-In this case I use **.local** because **.dev** has been owned by Google and they strictly use HTTPS in mainly browsers.
+In this case I use **.test** because **.dev** has been owned by Google and they strictly use HTTPS in mainly browsers.

 Install dnsmasq